-The Victoria Foundation is truly grateful for a very generous donation from the estate of Mr Charles Anthony Walter Blackwell which helps to ensure TVF can provide so many Toolkit Grants and Elective Bursaries.
+The Victoria Foundation is truly grateful for a very generous donation from the estate of Mr CAW Blackwell which helps to ensure TVF can provide so many Toolkit Grants and Elective Bursaries.
 By 2027 this legacy alone will have supported over 400 medical students which is truly fantastic.

 4th Year Medical Student - University of Leicester Medical School - Receipt of Mr Charles Anthony Walter Blackwell Medical Bursary/Toolkit Grant